This online presentation will give you an overview of studying at SMBC + provide opportunity for a follow up 1-to-1 chat.

 If you need an extension beyond the last day of lectures (or the end date of the unit in the case of an intensive), you should apply for a deferred examination/assessment via the registrar's office.

 We are working with the ACT to ensure people are not unduly disadvantaged.

 If I have to be isolated, will the ACT penalise me?

 No, we will seek to ensure students are not unduly disadvantaged academically due to the incident.
 Please maintain medical certificates as evidence.
 (See question above.)

-Following the Academic Board meeting (25/3/20) we are pleased to let you know your end of semester exams in June will be ‘take-home’ style.
-Take home exams will be typed exams.
+End of semester exams will be ‘take-home’ style.
+Take home exams are typed exams.
 Special dispensation may be available for people who need to write by hand.
-We hope this provides some certainty for you.
+Students: please keep an eye on the Student Moodle.